 Can non-native English speakers teach abroad?
 Absolutely!
 While some companies may require their teachers to be native speakers, this is certainly not true across the board.
 Those who speak English as a second language but wish to teach English abroad may have additional requirements to confirm fluency levels.

 Do I need previous teaching experience?
-While it certainly helps and will allow you to succeed as a teacher, it is often that no experience is required.
+While it certainly helps and will allow you to succeed as a teacher or while you teach overseas, it is often that no experience is required.

-The minimum requirements to teach abroad are in constant motion.
+The minimum requirements for teaching abroad programs are in constant motion.
 To make yourself a strong contender for a teaching job abroad, come prepared with a resume of shiny credentials that can convince recruiters you can get the job done.

 2. PICK A COUNTRY

 If only it were as easy to pick a country to teach abroad in as it is to pick a new Netflix show to get addicted to.
 Since life isn’t a menu of B films and one hit wonders, it is imperative that you think critically about where you would like to begin your teaching career abroad.